pleimann/structurizr/README.md

 ## Features

-- **Cross-platform**: Works on Ubuntu, macOS, and Windows runners
+- **Cross-platform**: Works on Ubuntu and macOS runners
-- **Automatic binary download**: Downloads the appropriate binary for the runner's platform
+- **Automatic binary download**: Downloads the appropriate binary for the runner's platform and architecture
 - **Artifact upload**: Automatically uploads generated PNG files as GitHub artifacts
 - **Error handling**: Validates workspace file exists and provides clear error messages
 - **Flexible versioning**: Use latest release or specify a specific version